Rain gardens part 2 – rain garden plants

 The function of a rain garden is to absorb and filter run-off water from impervious surfaces, such as roofs and parking lots.
-In rain gardens, the rain water is specifically directed to the garden as this water would otherwise run down the storm drain and into the area’s fresh water supply.
+In rain gardens, the rainwater is specifically directed to the garden as this water would otherwise run down the storm drain and into the area’s fresh water supply.
 What pollution might be on a parking lot?
 Think about salt, oil and gasoline, litter, sediment and all the other things that collect that would be a problem if it reached our waterways.

-The plants selected for the rain garden may be native or have extensive root systems that help the garden absorb the rain water.
+The plants selected for the rain garden may be native or have extensive root systems that help the garden absorb the rainwater.
 Native plants are often selected as they do not need special care, are resistant to most insects and diseases, and attract beneficial insects.
-Non-native plants can also be used, as long as they are not invasive.
+Non-native plants can also be used if they are not invasive.

 When choosing plants for your rain garden, consider the plant’s height, bloom time, color and texture and the overall feel they will add to the garden.
 Using plants that have a variety of textures, bloom times and seasonal color changes will add interest to your garden.
 Clumping plants in groups of three or more will create a bolder statement, giving your garden strong visual interest.
-Remember seeds and seed pods add to winter interest and also provide food for wildlife, especially birds.
+Remember seeds and seed pods add to winter interest while providing food for wildlife, especially birds.

 Consider how the garden will be viewed from your patio, street and even the view from inside your house.
-A well-plan garden will not only help filter run-off and be great from the environment, it will also add value to your home.
+A well-planned garden will not only help filter run-off and be great for the environment, but also add value to your home.

 For a great instructional guide to building a rain garden, as well as a nice plant list, download Rain Gardens: A how-to manual for homeowners, developed by University of Wisconsin Extension and the Wisconsin Department of Natural Resources.
 Michigan State University Extension also has some great information for rain gardens on their Smart Gardening site.
 As spring approaches, consider using this guide to create a new, beautiful rain garden that can be enjoyed by your whole family.